 On September 29 1931, the Royal Canadian Mounted Police murdered three miners in Estevan, Saskatchewan.
-The miners and their families were striking for union recognition against one of the most notorious coal operators in the country.
+The miners and their families were striking for union recognition.

-In 1931, 600 miners in the Souris coal fields of southeast Saskatchewan faced wage cuts from Western Dominion Collieries, widely considered to be one of the most brutal employers in the mining industry.
+In 1931, 600 miners in the Souris coal fields of southeast Saskatchewan faced wage cuts from Western Dominion Collieries.
+Western Dominion was widely considered to be one of the most brutal employers in the mining industry.

-Cave-ins were common because the company refused to buy new lumber for rotting frames and provide adequate ventilation that would alleviate high levels of sickness among the workers.
+Cave-ins were common because the company refused to buy new lumber for rotting frames.
+Western Dominion refused to provide adequate ventilation to alleviate high levels of sickness among the workers.
 The miners worked ten-hour shifts.

 Off the job, the miners’ lives were still controlled by the company.
 The miners and their families lived in company housing: uninsulated tar paper shacks infested with lice and bedbugs.
-They had to use company stores to buy all their necessities.
+The miners had to shop at company stores to buy all their necessities.

-When the union engaged the company to bargain, the mine operators refused to recognize the union, saying the MWUC was led by Communists.
+When the union requested the company sit down and bargain a contract, the mine operators refused to recognize the union, saying they would not bargain with the MWUC because it was led by Communists.
 In neighbouring Alberta, mine operators had already negotiated with MWUC.

 After a vote, miners went on strike September 7.
-The operators brought in scabs on September 16 to reopen some of the larger pits, but mass picketing shut it down.
-The mining communities were able to muster hundreds of local people in their support.
+The operators brought in scabs on September 16 to reopen some of the larger pits.
+Mass picketing stopped the scabs.
+The mining communities supported the strike in their hundreds.

-On September 29, the miners with their wives and children started a caravan tour through coal country to drum up more public support.
-When they arrived in Estevan with their banners reading “We will not work for starvation wages” and “Down with the company store”, Estevan police blockaded the peaceful procession refusing them passage through town.
+On September 29, the miners and their wives and children started a caravan tour through Saskatchewan’s coal country to drum up more public support.
+When they arrived in Estevan with their banners reading “We will not work for starvation wages” and “Down with the company store”, Estevan police blockaded the peaceful procession and refused them passage through town.

-Ordered to disperse, the miners refused – at which the police chief assaulted one of the miners, leading to a shoving match.
+Ordered to disperse, the miners refused.
+The police chief then assaulted one of the miners, leading to a shoving match.
 The police responded by ordering arrests but the miners and their families resisted, using picket signs and throwing stones to fend off the police attack.

-The RCMP, which had been called upon by the municipal government, then opened fire at the crowd.
+The RCMP, which had been called upon by the municipal government, then opened fire on the crowd.

 Three miners, Peter Markunas, Nick Nargan, and Julian Gryshko were killed.
 Eight other unarmed strikers were wounded by RCMP gunfire.